kalyan-ch/SltnsCrkdCpp/InterviewQuestions.md

 Why is StringBuilder more efficient than String concatenation?

+Answer: String concatenation uses more memory and time because JVM creates a new string, copies all characters from second string and assigns the new string to the original string.
+StringBuilder uses character arrays to do the same thing.

 What are classes, objects? (and the difference between the two) What is instantiation?
 What is a method (as opposed to, say, a C function)?